-Improvements along the Clays Mill Road corridor, from Harrodsburg Road to just south of Man O’ War Boulevard are being done in several sections.
+The final phase of improvements along the Clays Mill Road corridor, from Harrodsburg Road to just north of New Circle Road, are being done in several sections.

 The road improvement project extends between Harrodsburg Road and Twain Ridge.
 Increased development in southwest Lexington has resulted in increased traffic on Clays Mill Road.